ysrhee6199/Ultra-Fast-Lane-Detection/docs/source/howto/create_dataset.md

 2: [98, 99, 100, 101, 102]
 ```

 Since there must always be exactly four lines, two more have to be added.
 However, since there are no more on the image, they must be assigned to the rest class.
-Non-existing intersections receive the value '-2'.
+Non-existing intersections receive the value `-2`.
 Since the two non-existent lines obviously belong completely to the rest class, each value in the arrays has the value -2.

 ![sketch labels](../_static/sketch_labels.jpg)

-Damit sind alle notwendigen Informationen für ein Label vorhanden.
-Für die Skizze ergibt sich somit folgendes JSON-Objekt:
+This provides all the necessary information for a label.
+The following JSON object results for the sketch:
 ```
 {
     "lanes": [[-2, -2, -2, -2, -2],[67, 60, 54, 45, 39], [98, 99, 100, 101, 102], [-2, -2, -2, -2, -2]],